khanku/asrock-x300-s3-fix/README.md

 - A Cezanne-based APU (Ryzen 5X00G) (unless you want to be a guinea pig)
 - A Linux-based operating system
-- nix installed (note NixOS is not necessary)
 - Latest firmware at the time of writing (1.70)

 ## :warning: WARNINGS